 - 4. Stagger employee's arrival and departure times to avoid congregations of employees who are not fully vaccinated or otherwise at-risk in parking areas, locker rooms, and near time clocks. - 5.
 Implement flexible work hours (e.g., staggered shifts).
 Increase physical distancing between employees at the work site to six feet. - 6.
 Provide visual cues (e.g., floor markings, signs) as a reminder to maintain physical distancing.
 Increase physical distancing between employees and other persons, including customers, to six feet (e.g., drive-through physical barriers) where such barriers will aid in mitigating the spread of SARS-CoV-2 virus transmission, etc. - 7.
-In retail workplaces (or well-defined work areas within retail) where there are employees who are not fully vaccinated or otherwise at-risk employees: - a.
-Post signage requesting face coverings for employees who are not fully vaccinated (or unknown-status) customers and other visitors. - b.
+In retail workplaces (or well-defined work areas within retail) where there are employees who are not fully vaccinated, fully vaccinated employees in areas of substantial or high community transmission, or otherwise at-risk employees: - a.
+Post signage requesting requiring face coverings for employees who are not fully vaccinated (or unknown-status) and fully vaccinated employees in areas of substantial or high community transmission; and requesting face coverings for customers and other visitors. - b.
 Require physical distancing from other people who are not known to be fully vaccinated.
 If distancing is not possible, implement the use of barriers between work stations used by employees who are not fully vaccinated or otherwise at-risk employees and the locations customers will stand, with pass-through openings at the bottom, if possible. - c.
 Move the electronic payment terminal/credit card reader farther away from any employees who are not fully vaccinated or otherwise at-risk employees in order to increase the distance between customers and such employees, if possible. - d.
 Shift primary stocking activities of employees who are not fully vaccinated or otherwise at-risk employees to off-peak or after hours when possible to reduce contact between employees who are not fully vaccinated or otherwise at-risk employees and customers.

 Implement flexible meeting and travel options (e.g., using telephone or video conferencing instead of in person meetings; postponing non-essential travel or events; etc.). - 8.
 Deliver services remotely (e.g. phone, video, internet, etc.). - 9.
-Deliver products through curbside pick-up or delivery. - 10.
-Employers shall provide and require employees to wear face coverings who, because of job tasks, cannot feasibly practice physical distancing from another employee or other person
+Deliver products through curbside pick-up or delivery.

-- if the hazard assessment has determined that personal protective equipment, such as respirators or surgical/medical procedure masks, was not required for the job task. - 11.
+- 10. Employers shall provide and require employees to wear face coverings who, because of job tasks, cannot feasibly practice physical distancing from another employee or other person if the hazard assessment has determined that personal protective equipment, such as respirators or surgical/medical procedure masks, was not required for the job task. - 11.
 Employers shall provide and require employees in customer or other person facing jobs to wear face coverings. - D. Personal protective equipment.
 This subsection does not apply to fully vaccinated employees.